RohanVDvivedi/LockKing/README.md

 # ReaderWriterLock
-A generic reader writer lock, that allows you to query count of waiting reader and writer threads on the lock.
+A reader writer lock, that allows you to query count of waiting reader and writer threads on the lock.

 setup instructions
  * git clone https://github.com/RohanVDvivedi/ReaderWriterLock.git